 FAQs:

-- Can I Add Nuts? – These would be delicious with chopped pecans, in my opinion.
+These would be delicious with chopped pecans, in my opinion.
 Feel free to try cashews or walnuts as well.
+Add 1/2 to 3/4 cup.

-- Can I Make Smaller Cookies? – Yes, make dough balls 60-70 grams in size for a smaller cookie and a better yield.
+Yes, make dough balls 60-70 grams in size for a smaller cookie and a larger yield.
+Place only 1 caramel piece on top of each cookie ball.
 Bake for 8-9 minutes.

 - Caramel Skillet Cookie – If you’d like to mix the caramel pieces into the dough, you can do that and bake it as a skillet cookie.
 Add to a well-greased 10-inch oven safe skillet and bake at 350 degrees F for 14-18 minutes (the edges will appear set and a toothpick inserted into the center will pull out moist crumbs).